krovs/oscp-writeups/docs/PWK Challenges/poseidon.md

 ![](assets/Pasted%20image%2020250226204038.png)

-Transfer mimikatz and
+Transfer Mimikatz and extract credentials.

 ![](assets/Pasted%20image%2020250226204324.png)

-We have lisa's hash, let's try hashcat, but nothing.
+We have Lisa's hash.
+Let's try Hashcat, but it doesn't yield results.

-Transfer adpeas and winpeas.
+Transfer ADPEAS and WinPEAS for further enumeration.

 ![](assets/Pasted%20image%2020250226204951.png)

-Using hashcat
+Using Hashcat:

 ![](assets/Pasted%20image%2020250226205103.png)

-so we have `chen:freedom`
+We retrieve `chen:freedom`.

-Transfer sharphound and get the result back to bloodhound.
+Transfer SharpHound and analyze the results in BloodHound.

 ![](assets/Pasted%20image%2020250226212250.png)

-Lisa has allextendedrights over jackie so we can change the password with pth-net:
+Lisa has `AllExtendedRights` over Jackie, so we can change the password using `pth-net`:

 ![](assets/Pasted%20image%2020250227000002.png)

-And now winrm to the machine
+We can now access the machine via WinRM.

 ## 192.168.167.162 DC02